fabiotu/PriceTrackerApp/README.md

+# Implementation notes
+This basic app was created in less than 2 days and I used AI-assisted coding tools.
+Nevertheless, I was always behind the architectural decisions and guided the AI implementation in progressive commits with critical thinking.
+Many things can obviously be improved and price updating can be more efficient, I am aware of that.
+The app's brief requested support for only 25 assets so more emphasis was put on the modules communication and getting features done in little time.
+I've definitely learned a lot in the process.

 # Real-Time Price Tracker

 A highly responsive, real-time iOS application that tracks live asset prices.
 Built to demonstrate modern Swift architecture, strict concurrency, and unidirectional data flow.